lvmaomao/AndRouter/README.md

 ```

-As the code above shows, you need to implement the IActivityRouteTableInitializer interface to add the activity router table.
-As we can see, I add some routes to the default activities router.
+ActivityRouter needs a IActivityRouteTableInitializer implementation to add the activity router table.
+In the code above, some routes are added.
 For example, the route "activity://first/:s{name}/:i{age}/birthday" will map to FirstActivity.class.
 The route consists with four parts.

 - Scheme: Normally, define which router to use, the "activity" in the example.
 - Host: Normally, define where to go, the "first" in the example.
-Only url has the same host, it will match the route.
 - Path: Define key value and path, the "/:s{name}/:i{age}/birthday" in the example.
 The path segments can be divided to two types.
-One, the path, such as "birthday", it's fixed.
-And the value key such as the :s{name}, it defines values in the url.
-You can replace the ":s{name}" with "kris", and it will be set to the intent extras with putExtra("name", "kris"), so you can get the value of "name" in the routing activity with getExtra("name").
-ValueKey format is like the table below showes. ":{}" is essential.
+One, the fixed path, such as "birthday", it's fixed.
+And the value key such as the :s{name}, it defines values in the path.
+In url, it will be replaced with value.
+For example, ":s{name}" can be replaced with "kris", and it will be set to the intent extras with putExtra("name", "kris"), then in the routing activity, the value of "name" can be get with getStringExtra("name").
+The table below showes the value key format. ":{}" is essential.
 And the character after ':' define the type of the value, if the url mathes but the value type not matches, it will throw RuntimeException, which you should pay attention to.

 |   key format |  :i{key}  | :f{key} | :l{key}  | :d{key}    |   :s{key} or :{key} | :c{key} |
 |:-------:     |:--------: | :------:| :------: | :--------: |   :-------: | :----:|
 |   type       |   integer |  float  |   long   |   double   |     string | char|
-- Query parameters: you can add some option parameters in the Query parameters.
-It will also add to the Intent extras.
+- Query parameters: It supports adding some option parameters in the Query parameters.
 But it will not influence the route match.
 For example, the url "activity://first/kris/26?wifename=marry" matches to "activity://first/:{name}/:i{age}".
+Then in the FirstActivity, the value of "wifename" can be got.

 ### Definition of match
 If a url matches a route, the url's scheme and host are equal to the route.
 And the pathes except the value key are equal.